‘The Brady Bunch’ Stars Reunite For Dinner In NYC, But Fans Want To Know Where Jan Is

 “Please tell me Eve was taking the pic…I would hate to think she did not join you all,” added another follower.

-Brady Bunch fans have long known of a rumored feud between Plumb and her TV sister, McCormick, who played Marcia on the ’70 sitcom.
+Brady Bunch fans have long known of a rumored feud between Plumb and her TV sister, McCormick, who played Marcia on the ’70s sitcom.
 On the series, Jan was jealous of the popular “Marcia Marcia Marcia,” and some fans wonder if the jealousy trickled into the co-stars’ real life.
-As previously shared by The Inquisitr, Plumb has denied she ever had a falling out with her TV sister.
+As previously shared by The Inquisitr, Plumb has denied she ever had a falling-out with her TV sister.

 While Radar Online reported that after McCormick hinted at a lesbian relationship with Plumb in her 2007 tell-all and it sparked a full-on feud between the two women, Plumb told E!
 News that she never needed to “remedy” her relationship with McCormick.